 The Average Cost of Wedding Invitations

 Wedding announcements don’t have to be a huge expense.
 That is, unless you plan on inviting 1,000 people or you pick the fanciest stationery you can find.
-The average couple spent $462on invitations, up from $445 in 2015.
+The average couple spent $386 on invitations, down from $408 in 2017.

 The Average Wedding Ring Cost

 Some folks plan elaborate proposals to woo their future spouses.
 Grooms spent an average of $5,680 on engagement rings for their brides-to-be, down from $5,764 the year before.
 With regard to wedding bands, data from costofwedding.com says that couples spend an average of $782 on the bride’s wedding band and $455 on the groom’s.

 One way to save money and add sentimental value to your wedding is if you can re-use an ancestor’s engagement ring, like bride’s or groom’s grandmother’s.
 A jeweler can clean the ring and make it look like new.

 That cake you and your spouse plan to smash into each other’s faces at your reception?
 It cost couples an average of $528 in 2018.
 If that’s a steep price to pay for dessert, you have other options.
 You could offer your guests tiers of cupcakes instead, or serve cheaper sheet cake after guests have gotten a glimpse of a custom-made (but fake) wedding cake.

 The food served at wedding receptions across the country cost an average of $70 per person in 2018.
 That’s fairly steep for one meal, but there are plenty of ways to ease the sticker shock.
 First things first, skip the filet mignon.